dojo/docs/dojo/_base/lang.rst

 **dojo._base.lang** contains functions for supporting Polymorphism.

-As with all dojo._base components, this functions are included within Dojo Base.
+As with all dojo._base components, these functions are included within Dojo Base.
 You get this functionality by just including dojo.js or dojo.xd.js in your page.

 ========